SargonCZ/laser-calculator/README.md

 ![Peak intensity with uncertainty](screenshots/peak-intensity-uncertainty.png)

 This works only for linear function (meaning no `sin` and similar):
+- GDD of a grating pair (not working for θ)
+- TOD of a grating pair (not working for θ)
 - Average power-energy-frequency relation
 - Beam divergence and quality
 - Peak fluence